 - Operating decisions, investment decisions, and financial decisions.

 So, Option (E) is correct.
-The working capital management includes all of the following: investment decisions, financing decisions, and operating decisions.
+It includes all of the following: investment decisions, financing decisions, and operating decisions.
 This is because these three types of decisions all affect the amount of cash that a company has on hand.
 Investment decisions involve choosing which assets to purchase and how to finance them.
 Financing decision include issuing new equity or debt, as well as deciding how to use existing cash reserves.
 Operating decisions include making choices about inventory levels, accounts receivable, and accounts payable.
 All of these choices can have an impact on a company’s working capital.

 Working capital management is important for a number of reasons.